Model Theory of R-trees: Models of rbRTr : Examples

 In this section we discuss examples of models of $\rbRT_r$ from the literature.
-Our first examples come from the explicitly described universal $\R$-trees that are treated in \cite{DP2}.
+Our first examples come from the explicitly described universal $\R$-trees that are treated in Dyubina and Polterovich \cite{DP2}.
 We show that they give exactly the (fully) saturated models of $\rbRT_r$.
 Our second examples come from asymptotic cones of hyperbolic finitely generated groups.
-They give exactly the saturated model of $\rbRT_r$ of density $2^\omega$.
+They give exactly the unique saturated model of $\rbRT_r$ of density $2^\omega$.

 We begin with a lemma about the density of a $\kappa$-saturated model.

 \begin{lemma} Let $\M\models \rbRT_r$ with underlying $\R$-tree $(M,d,p)$, and let $\kappa$ be an infinite cardinal.

 (1) If there exists $a\in M$ with degree $\kappa$, then the density character of $M$ is at least $\kappa$.